ltoliveira/FloodExposure-SSA/README.md

 # Flood Exposure in Sub-Saharan African Cities

-Repository of scripts (Jupyter notebooks) and respective data used in the article "Exposed yet unmapped?
+Data Repository and Code Repository with data and scripts used and generated in the article "Exposed yet unmapped?
 Evidence of differential flood exposure in deprived urban areas using citizen science".

+All input and output data are provided and properly described in the medatata files (.txt).

-Here we provide the series of codes with the following purposes:
+We also provide a code pipeline with the following purposes:

 #### 1_Grid_Creation.ipynb
 to create of 50x50m (changeable) grid for spatial analysis